slarse/slarse.github.io/content/blog/Programming/postgresql/basic_indexing.md

 reference to the start of the next page, we search that until we find the segment where `560000 <= value < 561000`.
 This segment refers to a leaf page, which again we search through until we find the desired key that in turn contains references to the sought rows of the table.
+This search path is reflected in the below image with black lines, whereas the faint gray lines show existing references that are not traversed.

 ..graphviz dot
 digraph G {